 This model works for many businesses, especially when they value increased order fulfillment capacity, better inventory control, reduced damage and loss, and easier reverse logistics.
-That being said, it may not be the best model for everyone, especially when you consider that so many businesses are outsourcing their warehousing and logistics functions to third-party logistics companies (3PL), such as Murphy Logistics.
+That being said, it may not be the best model for everyone, especially when you consider that so many businesses are outsourcing their warehousing and logistics functions to third-party logistics companies (3PL).

 With so many of these established, experienced, and effective third-party logistics companies available, more and more businesses are leaving the warehousing and shipping aspects of their business to the professionals.
 Finding a partner is even easier thanks to the presence of online B2B connectors, such as WarehousingAndFulfillment.com.
 Companies such as this make finding logistics partners, as well as other B2B services, as simple as getting a free quote from vetted providers.